cartoon032/FNFBattleRoyale-server-edit/README.md

 # Friday Night Funkin': Battle Royale alternative node server

-This is a modification to the main Node server, adds some QOL improvements like disabling the password, having admins, etc This is setup the same way as the normal server
+This is a modification to the main Node server, adds some QOL improvements like disabling the password, having admins, etc while trying to stay compatible with the base mod
+<br>This is setup the same way as the normal server

 [**THE BASE MOD**](https://github.com/XieneDev/FunkinBattleRoyale)